sravani-pagi/Ecommerce-Store/README.md

 #  Ecommerce Store

-A modern and responsive **Ecommerce web application** built using React (TypeScript) and a backend API.
-It allows users to browse products, register/login, add items to a wishlist or cart, and make purchases — designed with scalability and performance in mind.
+A modern and responsive **Ecommerce web application** built using React (TypeScript) and a backend API.It allows users to browse products, register/login, add items to a wishlist or cart, and make purchases — designed with scalability and performance in mind.

 ---